 Duncan and Moriarty

 The IMC Certificate Program integrates areas of marketing communication that are both traditional and digital.
-As such, skills for understanding and analyzing consumers in traditional markets and in newly forming online communities and social networks are engaged.
 Integrated Marketing Communication focuses on identifying consumer insights and developing strategies using offline and online channels to develop, nurture and sustain brand/consumer relationships.
 Basic qualitative and quantitative analytical methods are explored to discover the right media and other contact points to reach consumers and understand how they want to be communicated with.

 IMC Program Specifics